US congratulates Tinubu, calls for calm

 •Urges INEC to address concerns ahead of March 11 polls

-The US has Congratulated president-elect, Senator Bola Tinubu, on his electoral victory, and asked the Independent National Electoral Commission, INEC, to address technical hitches reportedly associated with the use of Bimodal Voter Accreditation System, BVAS, before the governorship and state assembly elections on March 11.
+New York—The US has congratulated president-elect, Senator Bola Tinubu, on his electoral victory, and asked the Independent National Electoral Commission, INEC, to address technical hitches reportedly associated with the use of the Bimodal Voter Accreditation System, BVAS, before the governorship and state assembly elections on March 11.

 Ned Price, Spokesperson for the State Department, in a statement, also said Nigerians were clearly within their rights to have such concerns and should have high expectations for their electoral processes in the just-concluded Presidential poll.